ryanmosz/crypto-trading-sim/crypto-trader/TUTORIAL-STEPS.md

 # Crypto Trader Simulator - Tutorial Steps Documentation

+**DEBUG MODE ENABLED**: Tutorial will run every time you log in for testing purposes.

 This file lists all tutorial steps (Tour of App) with their current positions and text.
 Use this to review and adjust positioning.

 ## Overview